osama206/Music-Player/README.md

 ## Customization

-- **Adding Songs** You can customize the music player by adding your own songs to the `music` file and updating the `songs` array in the `script.js` file with the relevant song details (name, display name, artist).
+- **Adding Songs**: You can customize the music player by adding your own songs to the `music` file and updating the `songs` array in the `script.js` file with the relevant song details (name, display name, artist).
-- **Styling** Customize the appearance of the music player by modifying the CSS styles in the `style.css` file.
+- **Styling**: Customize the appearance of the music player by modifying the CSS styles in the `style.css` file.
 You can adjust colors, fonts, dimensions, and layout to match your preferences..

 ## Credits